 COHA Job Description

-Chapter Oral Health Advocates (COHAs) work within their chapter and community on pediatric oral health support and promotion.
+COHAs work within their chapter and community to promote improvements in pediatric oral health outcomes and practices.

-Deliver onsite oral health training annually in at least 2 forums, including Chapter meetings, practice in-service functions, one-on-one guidance, and/or community, county, or state groups.
+- Deliver oral health training annually in at least 2 forums, including Chapter meetings, practice in-service functions, grand rounds, state webinars, one-on-one peer guidance, and/or community, county, or state groups.

-Familiarize yourself with the Campaign for Dental Health and the topic of community water fluoridation.
-Sign up for the newsletter and follow social media channels if desired.
+- Familiarize yourself with the Campaign for Dental Health and the topic of community water fluoridation.
+Follow the Campaign for Dental Health Social Media Channels.
+Please see the Campaign’s Twitter and Facebook pages.

-Occupy the position for a a three-year renewable term.
+- Occupy the position for a three-year renewable term.